Map implemented as a linked-list of key-value pairs ("Associations").

 .

-The interface to deques is purely functional, not imperative, and deques are immutable values.
-In particular, deque operations such as push and pop do not update their input deque but, instead, return the value of the modified deque, alongside any other data.
+The interface of deques is purely functional, not imperative, and deques are immutable values.
+In particular, deque operations such as push and pop do not update their input deque but instead return the value of the modified deque, alongside any other data.
 The input deque is left unchanged.

 Examples of use-cases: